Age Your Money

 But there will still be things you can’t anticipate.

-If the furnace in my house is twenty years old, I should be budgeting for its replacement.
+If the furnace in my house is twenty years old, I should be setting money aside for its replacement.
 If it is two years old and suddenly quits on me (five days after the warranty expires, no doubt), that’s an emergency I couldn’t anticipate.
 It’s a good reason to have a healthy emergency fund.

 And then there are the emergencies like job loss.
 No one wants to think about it, but will you and your family still be secure, stable, and flexible if you lose your job?
 Emergency funds can help you be prepared.